 When the three days were up, he arrived with a group of poor, orphaned, crippled, blind, or suffering people, asserting that these were the true treasures of the Church.
 One account records him declaring to the prefect, "The Church is truly rich, far richer than your emperor."
 This act of defiance led directly to his martyrdom.
 He was roasted to death on a gridiron over some coals, and legend says that he defiantly declared “I’m cooked on this side, turn me over”.

 Hence his patronage of cooks, chefs, and comedians.
 But his efforts to hide and protect the precious documents of the Church also earned his designation as patron saint of archivists and librarians.

 On August 10th, the anniversary of his death, Italians celebrate ‘La Notte Di San Lorenzo’ (also the title of the 1982 movie by the Taviani brothers).
-It’s considered a magical night for wishing upon a shooting star because it normally coincides with the annual Perseid meteor shower, evoking the sparks ejected from the burning coals, and San Lorenzo’s wish to be delivered from his cruel suffering.
+It’s considered a magical night for wishing upon a shooting star because it normally coincides with the annual Perseid meteor shower, evoking the sparks ejected from the burning coals, and San Lorenzo’s anguished prayers to be delivered from his cruel suffering.

 The Saint is buried in Rome, at The Basilica San Lorenzo fuori le Mura.
 The expression Fuori le Mura, is almost identical to Fuoriporta, meaning beyond the city walls, or outside the city gates.

 San Lorenzo Wimbledon originally bore the name Fuoriporta, an ancient Italian word used to describe anything that existed outside the medieval citadels.
 Being an offshoot of the Knightsbridge original, it was named Fuoriporta to distinguish its location outside the city centre.